min-nguyen/prob-fx/README.md

 # ProbFX
 ## Prelude
-ProbFX is a library for probabilistic programming using algebraic effects that implements the paper [**Modular Probabilistic Models via Algebraic Effects**](https://github.com/min-nguyen/prob-fx/blob/main/paper.pdf) -- this paper provides a comprehensive motivation and walkthrough of this library.
+ProbFX is a library for probabilistic programming using algebraic effects that implements the work "**Modular Probabilistic Models via Algebraic Effects**" [[**Paper**](https://github.com/min-nguyen/prob-fx/blob/main/paper.pdf) + [**Talk**](https://www.youtube.com/watch?v=xLgqx4DK49k)].
+The paper provides a comprehensive motivation and walkthrough of this library.

 To have a more interactive and visual play-around with ProbFX, please see the [**artifact**](https://github.com/min-nguyen/prob-fx/tree/artifact) branch: this corresponds parts of the paper to the implementation, and also provides an executable version of ProbFX as a script.

 ## Description
 ProbFx is a PPL that places emphasis on being able to define modular and reusable probabilistic models, where the decision to `sample` or `observe` against a random variable or distribution of a model is delayed until the point of execution; this allows a model to be defined just *once* and then reused for a variety of applications.
 We also implement a compositional approach towards model execution (inference) by using effect handlers.